 - Consider the total amount of current that may pass through the pullup or pulldown resistor.
 Make sure to include the leakage currents of all the devices connected to the net, as well as any internal pullup or pulldown (IPU/IPD) resistors. - Decide a target value for the net.
-For a pulldown resistor, this should be below the lowest VIL level of all inputs connected to the net.
-For a pullup resistor, this should be above the highest VIH level of all inputs on the net.
-A reasonable choice would be to target the VOL or VOH levels for the logic family of the limiting device; which, by definition, have margin to the VIL and VIH levels. - Select a pullup/pulldown resistor with the largest possible value; but, which can still ensure that the net will reach the target pulled value when maximum current from all devices on the net is flowing through the resistor.
+For a pulldown resistor, this should be below the lowest $V{IL}$ level of all inputs connected to the net.
+For a pullup resistor, this should be above the highest $V{IH}$ level of all inputs on the net.
+A reasonable choice would be to target the $V{OL}$ or $V{OH}$ levels for the logic family of the limiting device; which, by definition, have margin to the $V{IL}$ and $V{IH}$ levels. - Select a pullup/pulldown resistor with the largest possible value; but, which can still ensure that the net will reach the target pulled value when maximum current from all devices on the net is flowing through the resistor.
 The current to be considered includes leakage current plus, any other internal and external pullup/pulldown resistors on the net. - For bidirectional nets, there is an additional consideration which sets a lower limit on the resistance value of the external resistor.
 Verify that the resistance is small enough that the weakest output buffer can drive the net to the opposite logic level (including margin). - Remember to include tolerances when selecting the resistor value. - For pullup resistors, also remember to include tolerances on the DVDD rail.

-For most systems, a 1-k $\Omega$ resistor can be used to oppose the IPU/IPD while meeting the above criteria.
+For most systems, a $1-k\Omega$ resistor can be used to oppose the IPU/IPD while meeting the above criteria.
 Users should confirm this resistor value is correct for their specific application.

-For most systems, a $20\text{-k}\Omega$ resistor can be used to compliment the IPU/IPD on the configuration pins while meeting the above criteria.
+For most systems, a 20-k $\Omega$ resistor can be used to compliment the IPU/IPD on the configuration pins while meeting the above criteria.
 Users should confirm this resistor value is correct for their specific application.

-For more detailed information on input current ( $I_I$ ), and the low-/high-level input voltages ( $V{IL}$ and $V{IH}$ ) for the device DSP, see Section 5.3, Electrical Characteristics Over Recommended Ranges of Supply Voltage and Operating Temperature.
+For more detailed information on input current (II), and the low-/high-level input voltages (VIL and VIH) for the device DSP, see Section 4.3, Electrical Characteristics Over Recommended Ranges of Supply Voltage and Operating Temperature.

-For the internal pullup/pulldown resistors for all device pins, see the peripheral/system-specific terminal functions table in this document.
+For the internal pullup/pulldown resistors for all device pins, see the peripheral/system-specific terminal functions table in Section 2.5.

-4.8.2 Bus Holders
+3.8.2 Bus Holders